About Electricity Market Reform

 Low Carbon Contracts Company (the CfD Counterparty) (LCCC)Arrow

-LCCC is a private company owned by BEIS.
+LCCC is a private company owned by DESNZ.
 They manage the contracts awarded to CfD Generators successful via the CfD Allocation Rounds.
 The management of the contracts includes during the construction, delivery phase and making CfD payments.
 This also involves LCCC managing the Supplier Obligation Levy that funds CfD payments, which LCCC forecast.

 LCCC’s Guiding Principle is to maintain investor confidence in the CfD scheme and minimise costs to consumers.
 Further information is available in the LCCC Framework document.

 Electricity Settlements Company (the Capacity Market Settlement Body)Arrow